isomerpages/moe-woodgrovesec/_instructional-programmes/Craft and Technology.md

 For upper secondary, Visual Art is offered as an elective subject for upper secondary students \[Express, Normal (Academic) and Normal (Technical)\].
 Students are assessed mainly through artworks and SOVA/written examination.
 When taking national examination, students would have to complete their coursework within a given period of time and sit for a written examination in Oct/Nov period.

+##### **Nutrition & Food Science**

 <img src="/images/NFS_student.jpeg"
 style="width:70%">

+Food & Consumer Education (FCE) subject is compulsory for all lower secondary students \[Express, Normal (Academic) and Normal (Technical)\].
+The subject covers three main components:  <u>food studies</u>, <u>consumer studies</u> and <u>elective module</u> (project).
+Students are assessed mainly through written tests and projects.
+There is no written examination at lower secondary.

+For upper secondary, Food & Nutrition (F&N) is offered as an elective subject for upper secondary students \[Express and Normal (Academic)\].
+Students are assessed mainly through practical sessions, projects and written examination.
+When taking national examination, students would have to complete their coursework within a given period of time and sit for a written examination in Oct/Nov period.

 <img src="/images/Music_student.jpeg"
 style="width:70%">